anton-3/htb-api/README.md

 - Retrieving details about any active, retired, or starting point HackTheBox machine
 - Print that data to the console in a human readable format
-- Generate a json file of machine data to speed up lookup times

 ## Upcoming Features